-Geneva Bubble-up.
+- Geneva Bubble-up.
 Closed to fishing between 7 p.m. and 7 a.m.
-January 1 through 7 a.m. the last Saturday of April (April 29) in the area starting from the southwest corner of the Lindon Marina Dike, south to an intersection with a line running west from the south dike of the Geneva Pond Dike, as posted.
+January 1 through 7 a.m. the last Saturday of April (April 27) in the area starting from the southwest corner of the Linden Marina Dike, south to an intersection with a line running west from the south dike of the Geneva Pond Dike, as posted. - Walleye limit 6; but only 1 over 20 inches - Largemouth and smallmouth bass limit 6.
+All largemouth and smallmouth bass over 12 inches must be immediately released.